olli4/geotessera/docs/quickstart.rst

 Step 2: Download Embeddings
 ----------------------------

-GeoTessera supports two output formats:
+GeoTessera supports three output formats:

 - **tiff**: Georeferenced GeoTIFF files (default, best for GIS) - fully dequantized and ready to use
+- **zarr**: Cloud-native Zarr archives (best for cloud workflows) - efficient chunked access with xarray integration
 - **npy**: Quantized numpy arrays with scales and landmask TIFFs (for advanced analysis and storage efficiency)

 Download as GeoTIFF (Recommended for GIS)